-Aspen Playlot Park totals 0.23 acres is located in the Grand Boulevard Community.
+Aspen Playlot Park totals 0.23 acres is located in the Grand Boulevard Community Area.
 The park was renovated in 2016 as part of Mayor Emanuel’s Chicago Plays!
 Program.
 It is an active community park.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Fuller Park.

-The Chicago Park District purchased this park site in 1961, and officially named it Aspen Park in 1974.
-Aspen Park was one of a number of properties the park district named for trees and plants at this time.
-The district's park naming committee felt that neighborhood children could relate well to park names chosen from nature.
+The Chicago Park District acquired this park site in 1969, and officially named it Aspen Park in 1974.
+Aspen Park was one of a number of properties the Park District named for trees and plants at this time.
+The District's park naming committee felt that neighborhood children could relate well to park names chosen from nature.